 Project introduction and background information

-Teaching physical design skills has long been the main building block of the bachelor curriculums at the TU Delft faculties of IDE and A&BE.
-We observe that our students achieve high level (design) competencies during their study time at TU Delft.
+Teaching physical design skills has long been the main building block of the bachelor curriculums at the TU Delft faculties of Industrial Design Engineering and Architecture & the Built Environment.
+We observe that our undergraduate students achieve high level (design) competencies during their study time at TU Delft.
 But we also observe that design education too often goes together with over-aroused students and (over)ambitious teachers, leading to higher levels of student stress.
 It goes without saying that this results in (the threat of) underperforming students, increased levels of student drop outs, and increased levels of student burn outs.
 This project contributes directly to the TUD agenda on study climate and student well-being, in which the executive board is looking for strategies to create both an ambitious and (mentally, physically and socially) healthy learning environment for students.

 Objective and expected outcomes

-We aim to better understand study stress in design education, so that we as communities of learning and teaching can avoid unnecessary stress for design students in the future.
-We will in particular explore issues of personal leadership, design pedagogies, assessment strategies, community building and communication, and the social and physical (studio!) environments.
+We aim to better understand the spheres of influence in design education, so that we as communities of students and teachers can better deal with these circumstances and avoid unnecessary stress for design students in the future.
+In particular we explore issues of personal leadership, feedback and communication strategies, design pedagogies, community building, and the social and physical (studio!) learning environment.

 Results and learnings

-It is easier said than done to not only have a good discussion about this theme, but also to (re)develop healthy-challenging design education.
+It is easier said than done to (re)develop healthy challenging design education.
 Stress is something that works differently for different people, and some levels of stress are actually needed to perform well.
-The most important thing might be to have a well-augmented and well-supported ‘vehicle’ – our pattern book – to talk about this sensitive topic with design students, design tutors and design project coordinators.
+The most important thing might be to have a well-augmented and well-supported ‘vehicle’ – our models – to talk about this sensitive topic with design students, design tutors, and design project coordinators.
+The three models we co-created with our project team consists of [i] our view on the characteristics of design education from a wellbeing point of view, [ii] our Spheres of Influence in Design Education model, and [iii] our G-model that gives students and staff a way how to discuss and make decisions in stressful circumstances.